-- t.7 The offensive actions are the attack, the riposte and the counter-riposte. - The attack is the initial offensive action made by extending the arm and continuously threatening the opponent's target, preceding the launching of the lunge or flèche (cf. t.56ss, t.75ss). - The riposte is the offensive action made by the fencer who has parried the attack. - The counter-riposte is the offensive action made by the fencer who has parried the riposte. - The defensive actions are the parries. - The parry is the defensive action made with the weapon to prevent an offensive action arriving.
+- t.7 The offensive actions are the attack, the riposte and the counterriposte. - The attack is the initial offensive action made by extending the arm and continuously threatening the opponent's target, preceding the launching of the lunge or flèche (cf. t.56ss, t.75ss). - The riposte is the offensive action made by the fencer who has parried the attack. - The counter-riposte is the offensive action made by the fencer who has parried the riposte.

+The defensive actions are the parries.